Learn how to set your project team up for success with The Architect's Complete Guide to Project Kickoff for architects and designers.

 1. What is a project handoff and who is involved?

 A project handoff is a transition of a complete construction project from the architecture, engineering, and construction (AEC) team to the owner operator team.

 This moment marks the end of the design and construction phase and the beginning of the operations and maintenance phase.
-With inspections complete and the Certificate of Occupancy issued, the space is ready for occupants or tenants to move in.
+With inspections complete and the Certificate of Occupancy issued, the space is ready for tenants to move in.

 During design & construction, the AEC team handled management of the asset on behalf of their client: the owner operator.
 The owner operator will now manage the real estate asset for as long as they own it.